Isabel (TV series): Episode Summaries

 This production uses the same actors and sets as the Isabel series.
 It begins with Isabella’s funeral, and then takes up the problems between Juana and Philip, as well as Ferdinand’s efforts to keep the reign going.
 He is beset by nobles who want their freedom and privileges back, but he is smart enough to know that he needs Cisneros’ help.
 Juana keeps rejecting Philip’s overtures, and eventually he locks her away in some sort of jail.
 Margaret sends a note to her father (and Philip’s father), Emperor Maximilian, who comes and frees Juana, and reads the riot act to Philip.
 Ferdinand decides to marry again, hoping to have a son who would prevent the Iberian peninsula from falling to the Hapsburgs, though this would disinherit his daughter Juana, mother of the future Charles V. Ferdinand married French princess Germaine de Foix (1488-1536) on 19 October 1505 by proxy (not shown in the movie).
 The efforts of Juana to gain control are shown, but she ultimately gives up.
 There are meetings between Ferdinand and Philip to try to resolve matters, but they are only partially successful.
 Several events in Castile in June and July, 1506 are shown.

 Philip was proclaimed king on 27 June 1506 by the Cortes of Valladolid.
 In the movie, after a vigorous sports match in Borgos, he sickened and died (25 September 1506).
 This triggers the well-known odd behavior of Juana, toting her husband’s corpse around Spain.
 The movie condenses the time from 1506 to 1516 in a few minutes, so few details are covered.
 The movie shows Fernando getting Juana to sign a document entrusting rule of Castile to him, which he later transferred to Cisneros, and then seems to indicate that he dies soon after Philip.
-In reality, he was gone to Italy and didn’t return until 1507, during which time Cisneros was ruling.
+In reality, he was gone to Italy and didn’t return until 1507, during which time Cisneros ruled.
 He lives on, and a child is born to Germaine in 1509, but dies the same day.
 Ferdinand takes Philip’s casket from her in 1509 and confines her to an old castle in Tordesillas for the rest of her life (this is shown).
 She dies in 1555.
 Ferdinand lives on to January, 1516.
 At this point, the kingdom passes to Charles.